s-doering/smig/README.md

 In this example the migrations won't run in DEV mode and the custom environment called "custom-dev".

-You can add Grails Environment enums and custom environments as (G)Strings.
+You can add Grails Environment enums and (G)Strings for custom environments.
 Any other kind of objects will be ignored bravely.

 By default the _TEST_ environment is excluded from running migrations.
 To change this behaviour you need to add the config without _Environment.TEST_ in it.